-- 2.3.1 In accordance with regulation 14.1 of Annex VI to MARPOL 73/78, the sulphur content of any fuel oil used on board ships shall not exceed the following limits, even if the ship is not required to have the IAPP Certificate (form 2.4.6):

-- 4,50 % m/m prior to 1 January 2012;

-- 3,50 % m/m on and after 1 January 2012;
+2.3.1 In accordance with regulation 14.1 of Annex VI to MARPOL 73/78, the sulphur content of any fuel oil used on board ships shall not exceed the limit of 0,50 % m/m on and after 1 January 2020.

-- 0,50 % m/m on and after 1 January 2020.

-- 2.3.2 In accordance with regulation 14.4 of Annex VI to MARPOL 73/78 while ships are operating within SO_x emission control area, the sulphur content of any fuel oil used on board ships shall not exceed the following limits, even if the ship is not required to have the IAPP Certificate (form 2.4.6):

-- 1,50 % m/m prior to 1 July 2010;

-- 1,00 % m/m on and after 1 July 2010;
+From 1 March 2020 the sulphur content of fuel oil used or carried for use on board a ship shall not exceed 0,50 % m/m.
+Requirement for the prohibition on carriage of non-compliant fuel oil shall be applied to the fuel oil of shipboard equipment used only in emergency situations.

-- 0,10 % m/m on and after 1 January 2015.

-- 2.3.3 An exhaust gas cleaning system for shipboard fuel oil combustion machinery approved by the Administration, taking into account the provisions of IMO resolution MEPC.259(68) providing for equal compliance with the requirements of 2.3.1 and 2.3.2, may be used as an alternative compliance method to reduce SO_x emission.

-- 2.3.4 In accordance with IMO resolution MEPC.259(68) during approval of the above exhaust gas cleaning systems the compliance with regulations 14.1 and 14.4 of Annex VI to MARPOL 73/78 shall be demonstrated on the basis of SO2 (ppm)/CO2 (% v/v) ratio given in Table 2.3.4.
+- 2.3.2 In accordance with regulation 14.4, Annex VI to MARPOL 73/78, while a ship is operating within SO_x emission control area, the sulphur content of fuel oil used on board that ship shall not exceed 0,10 % m/m. - 2.3.3 An exhaust gas cleaning system for shipboard fuel oil combustion machinery approved by the Administration, taking into account the provisions of IMO resolution MEPC.259(68) providing for equal compliance with the requirements of 2.3.1 and 2.3.2, may be used as an alternative compliance method to reduce SO_x emission. - 2.3.4 In accordance with IMO resolution MEPC.259(68) during approval of the above exhaust gas cleaning systems the compliance with regulations 14.1 and 14.4 of Annex VI to MARPOL 73/78 shall be demonstrated on the basis of SO2 (ppm)/CO2 (% v/v) ratio given in Table 2.3.4.